PGA.com and The PGA of America honor African-American golf pioneers

-Editor's Note: To commemorate Black History Month, PGA.com and The PGA of America have put together this special section spotlighting some of golf's African-American heroes, focusing on those with a close connection to The PGA.
-Please check back frequently as we will be adding to this section throughout Black History Month.
+Editor's Note: To commemorate Black History Month 2015, PGA.com and The PGA of America have put together this special section spotlighting some of golf's African-American heroes, focusing on those with a close connection to The PGA.
+Please check back frequently as we will add to this section throughout Black History Month.

 In November of 2009, The PGA of America bestowed honorary membership on John Shippen, Bill Spiller and Ted Rhodes, three great trailblazers whose efforts ultimately led to the opening of professional golf up to all players.
 Boxing great Joe Louis received honorary membership at the same time.

-The PGA of America and the U.S. Golf Assiciation are teaming up to create a centralized repository for artifacts and documents related to the history of African-Americans in golf.
-The collection will be housed at the USGA Museum in New Jersey, and traveling exhibits also will be created.
-Here is a story about this breakthrough initiative:
+The PGA of America and the U.S. Golf Assiciation have teamed up to create a centralized repository for artifacts and documents related to the history of African-Americans in golf.
+The collection is housed at the USGA Museum in New Jersey, and traveling exhibits also have been created.

 Golf Digest Senior Writer Pete McDaniel, the author of "Uneven Lies: The Heroic Stories of African-Americans in Golf," visited PGA of America Headquarters in 2010 for an in-depth discussion of the lives of African-American golf pioneers John Shippen, Ted Rhodes and Bill Spiller as part of Black History Month.